-Many people are put off using conventional string dental floss for a variety of reasons:
+Many people are put off by using conventional string dental floss for a variety of reasons:

 - It hurts their gums